 Charleston DUI Lawyer

-Defending Those Facing DUI Charges in Charleston, Summerville, and Beyond
+Defending Against DUI Charges in Charleston, Summerville, & Beyond

 Attorney Paul Thurmond is lead counsel for DUI and criminal defense at Thurmond Kirchner & Timbes, P.A.
 As a seasoned DUI lawyer in Charleston, South Carolina, Mr. Thurmond has handled a wide range of charges.
 He knows how to negotiate with prosecutors and law enforcement officials.